rzad20/rzad20/README.md

 ### Hi there, I'm Adit 👋

-✨ I'm a Machine Learning and AI Enthusiast and Also have passion in Mobile Development.
+✨ I love to explore my knowledge in Mobile Development and Machine Learning.
 I hope i can contribute to community more often in the future ✨

 - 🌱 I’m currently learning Mobile Development and Machine Learning